ogrisel/bbuzz-semantic-hackathon/corpus-refiner/README.md

 ## Commands via CLI

+    java -jar target/corpus-refiner-0.1.0-SNAPSHOT.jar ~/data/en/opennlp_person/part-r-00000 /tmp/output.txt

-TODO: For each sentence, the CLI iteratively show each proposal to human validation.
+For each sentence, the CLI iteratively show each proposal to human validation.
 Commands are:

-* Validate a proposal : space or v
+* Validate a proposal:  space or v
-* Discard a proposal : d
+* Discard a proposal: d
-* Update a proposal : u
+* Edit a proposal: e
+* Save before quiting: s
+* Quit without saving: q

+You can also use the arrow keys to move browse the corpus.